 Meets every Monday evening for Hydrotherapy and gym exercise program at Wyllie Arthritis Centre, Shenton Park.
 New Members must have participated in the AS program run by Arthritis & Osteoporosis WA, or have a hospital referral from a physiotherapist who specialises in AS.
 Please contact Arthritis & Osteoporosis WA for more information.

-Works to improve the lives of people living with musculoskeletal conditions through education, self management and interaction with others in a similar situation.
-Various groups for various forms of Arthritis.
+Arthritis & Osteoporosis WA’s aim is to improve the lives of people living with musculoskeletal conditions through education, research and service provision.

 The aim of the Haemophilia Foundation of Western Australia Inc. is to work towards a better quality of life for people with a bleeding disorder and to provide support for their families by: